 Program Goals and Objectives

-Each year we select nine interns: six categorical general surgery and three preliminary general surgery.
-Categorical positions are six to seven years in length, a period that includes five years of clinical training and one or more years of research or other advanced training, such as a critical care fellowship.
-Most residents complete a master’s degree during that time.
-Opportunity exists for residents to obtain a MPH, MBA, or PhD.
+Each year we select up to twelve interns: seven categorical residents and up to five preliminary residents.
+Categorical positions are six to seven years in length, a period that includes five years of clinical training and one or more years of research or other advanced training.
+Most residents complete a master’s degree during that time and opportunities exist for residents to obtain an MPH, MBA, or PhD.
 Seven chief residents in general surgery graduate each year.

 The residency provides progressive responsibility in preoperative and postoperative care, nonoperative management of surgical patients, development of operative skills and the ability to assume independent responsibility for clinical decision-making.